Fortran IDE for macOS

 Many Fortran compilers, so as Gfortran, pre-process these files, and process pre-processor directives in your code.
 Unfortunately you cannot add these extensions to the extensions list in PREFERENCES > C/C++ > FILE TYPES.
 EfSC is not case sensitive in this case and reject them as doubles.
 EfSC is very flexible.
 Maybe it is possible to setup the pre-processor in “Build Steps” in C/C++ BUILD > SETTINGS.
 But nothing simple.

-- Compiler path
+- Compiler and linker path

 What is missing